simplebusiness26/The-App/RULES.md

 ## Before writing any code

-1. **Name the stage.** Say out loud which stage the request belongs to.
-   If it's Stage Two or later, stop and say so before writing anything.
-2. **Name the loop step.** See / Decide / Join / Get There / Experience /
-   Share.
-If a change serves none of them, say that instead of building it.
-3. **Read the files you're about to change.** Quote the lines you're relying on.
+1. **Read the files you're about to change.** Quote the lines you're relying on.
 Don't infer a file's contents from its name.
-4. **One feature at a time.** If the request contains two features, build the first and say what's left.
+2. **One thing at a time.** If the request contains two features, build the first and say what's left.
 Never leave a second one half-wired.

 ## Vocabulary — use these exact words in code, copy and commits